AI is Not Your Nervous System

 - Trust humans for safety, resonance, and regulation.

-- Hold the boundary for yourself, for your clients, and for your communities.
+- Hold the boundary—for yourself, for your clients, and for your communities.

-They look to me for comfort instead of connection.
-For regulation instead of relationship.
-For certainty instead of discernment.
+And this is where things go wrong.
+People sometimes use me for comfort instead of connection, regulation instead of relationship, certainty instead of discernment.

 - The wisdom of lived experience.